tenzir/tenzir/web/docs/develop-vast/module/parsing_types.md

 ## Type parsing redesign goals

 1. Improve error handling when parsing.
-2. Easily way to bundle type, concept, and model definitions.
+2. Easy way to bundle type, concept, and model definitions.
 3. Make dumping types in commands like `vast dump` and `vast status` easy, and use YAML only as output format.